 Since then, NAWL has been leading feminist advocacy with decision-makers on current federal law reform issues.
 We have also joined in solidarity with, and supported the work of, a range of feminist and equality-seeking organizations, networks and coalitions, working together on a wide range of women’s rights issues.

 We have been updating and developing resources and tools to support current and emerging feminist law reformers.
-By convening workshops and consultations across the country to strengthen women’s capacities and commitment to engage in the law making process at the federal level, we are building a diverse and inclusive network of students, service providers, academics, activists and allies.
+By convening workshops and consultations across the country to strengthen women’s capacities and commitment to engage in the law making process at the federal level, we are building a diverse and inclusive network of feminist lawyers, students, service providers, academics, activists and allies.

 NAWL is committed to working in collaboration with other feminist and equality seeking groups in Canada working towards advancing women’s equality rights.
 To ensure that NAWL remains connected to these movements, we established a National Project Advisory Board.